blakesmith/blakesmith.github.com/_posts/2011-02-08-on-programming-and-finding-mental-rest.markdown

-Last weekend, my wife and I were just waking up on a Sunday and the first thing I started telling her was about some new software project that I had been thinking about recently.
-I think she knew I had been thinking about it a lot because I started to talk really fast and my eyes started to get really big and I started to twirl my hair while I was telling her about it.
+Last weekend, my wife and I were just waking up on a Sunday and the first thing I started telling her was about some new software project that I had been thinking about.
+I think she knew I had been thinking about it a lot because I started to talk really fast and my eyes started to get really big and I was twirling my hair while I told her about it.
 She was groggy, just waking up, but the way she looked at me made it clear that she was still listening.
 When I got done telling her about this idea, she just smiled, patted me on the head and said, "Oh honey, don't you ever just want to give your mind a break?
 I think it needs to rest sometimes."

 My wife is amazing at listening to my crazy new ideas and being really encouraging, but she had a really good point.
 When do I ever really get to slow